-RO-based approaches offer a complementary perspective by characterizing broad ranges of uncertainty and contingencies. \citet{Dehghan2015_TPS_GTEP} consider expected unserved energy as a reliability measure. \citet{Moreira2016_TPS_GTEP} incorporates the component failure as a $N-K$ contingency as well as the spatial correlation between nodal demand and supply. \citet{Li2017_TPS_GTEP} capture net load ramping and net load duration uncertainty, considering flexible AC transmission systems (FACTS) devices to provide transmission flexibility.
+{RO is preferred when the probability distribution is difficult to estimate, or hedging against adverse realization is desired.
+Therefore, RO is employed to model demand, VRE generation, net-load ramping, and net-load ramping}. \citet{Dehghan2015_TPS_GTEP} consider expected unserved energy as a reliability measure. \citet{Moreira2016_TPS_GTEP} incorporates the component failure as a $N-K$ contingency as well as the spatial correlation between nodal demand and supply. \citet{Li2017_TPS_GTEP} capture net load ramping and net load duration uncertainty, considering flexible AC transmission systems (FACTS) devices to provide transmission flexibility.
 In \citep{Moreira2021_EJOR_GTEP}, the long-term climate trends are modeled as discrete scenarios of the SP while the short-term fluctuation in wind generation is modeled through RO's uncertainty set.
 A variational autoencoder (VAE) architecture is trained in \citep{Brenner2025_GTEP} to construct a spherical latent space projection of the actual unstructured uncertainty set, allowing to generate new, yet realistic, adversarial scenarios in each iteration of the CCG algorithm.

 DRO formulations have gained traction in recent years. \citet{Hajebrahimi2020_TSG_GTEP} model the uncertainty of demand, VRE generation, and component failure as part of the DRO ambiguity set using their first moment of historical samples. \citet{Chen2022_TPS_GTEP} use principal component analysis (PCA) to construct a similar ambiguity set considering concentrated solar panels coupled with thermal storage.
 A bilevel model proposed in \citep{Kang2023_EJOR_GTEP} in which the leader decides interregional (e.g., country) transmission expansion while each region (e.g., country) independently determines the generation expansion plans.
 Both levels are subject to long- and short-term uncertainties of investment and fuel cost for generators, demand, and VRE generation.
-The long-term uncertainties are modeled by moment-based DRO with the first moment, and short-term via a budget box uncertainty set.
-A bi-objective model with 1-norm Wasserstein ambiguity set DRO is proposed in \citep{Xie2023_GTEP} where the shortfall risk is constrained as a reliability measure.
+Moment-based DRO models long-term uncertainties using the first moment and short-term uncertainties via a budget-box uncertainty set. \citet{Xie2023_GTEP} {propose} a bi-objective model with 1-norm Wasserstein ambiguity set DRO, where the shortfall risk is constrained as a reliability measure.